aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ## <a id="debug-config"></a> What can be configured for a Debug session?

 The following parameters influence a debug session.
-These are user-configured (discussed in the Debugging Experiences section).
+These are user-configured, and are referenced by the various [debugging experiences](#debugging-experiences).

 | Property                | Description                                          | Used by Standalone Lambda Handler | Used by SAM Template Resources |
 | ----------------------- | ---------------------------------------------------- | --------------------------------- | ------------------------------ |